-Does that mean you can’t use a generator if you wanted to?
-The answer is also no, you can use a generator to power your travel trailer if shore power (power pedestal at campsites) is not available.
+Does that mean you can’t use a generator if you want to?
+You can use a generator to power your travel trailer if shore power (power pedestal at campsites) is unavailable.

 What Size Generator for a Travel Trailer?

-Determining the size of the generator you will need for your travel trailer will depend on just what you intend to tower.
-Most campers will typically power an air-conditioner, refrigerator, a television, and lights.
+Determining the size of the generator, you will need for your travel trailer will depend on just what you intend to tower.
+Most campers typically power an air-conditioner, refrigerator, television, and lights.

 How many watts does it take to run an RV air conditioner?

 For a 15,000 BTU a/c unit, you will probably need a 3,300-3,500W generator.
 Keep in mind generators have a starting watts rating and a running watts rating.

 A 3,500W generator will start your a/c and keep running with some wattage to spare for other uses.

 If you want to add a generator to your travel trailer, look no further than Mod Your RV.
 Their website has dozens of DIY modifications you can do to your travel trailer.
 Adding a generator is explained in this article by Mod My RV right here.

 Another option you may have is to optionally order your dealer to prep your travel trailer for a generator.
 This will involve running all the necessary wiring, installing a transfer switch, and installing all of the needed outlets for a proper connection.